mitsinjou/my-git-lecture/README.md

 This repo is "my version" of the first course about Git and Github in Sayna Academy  😄

-I use it to share with my team about the tpoic.
+I use it to share with my team about the topic.

 ![git-cartoon-xkcd](https://imgs.xkcd.com/comics/git.png)